 The income requirements for Medicaid in Hawaii are based upon the federal guidelines provided by the U.S. Department of Health and Human Services.
 It is important applicants understand that the Medicaid program is specially designed for low-income individuals and households; therefore, each applicant must meet income requirements based on the federal poverty level to qualify for medical assistance.
 To meet Medicaid eligibility requirements, adults between 19 and 65 years of age who are not pregnant and do not suffer from a disability must fall at 100 percent below the federal poverty level.
 This percentage increases for children younger than 19 years of age and pregnant women.
 Additionally, the HI Medicaid income requirement for each household varies by the number of household members.
 For instance, a household with three members needs can make more than a household of two members and still qualify for benefits.
-To learn more about income limits for Medicaid, download our comprehensive guide today.
+To learn more about income limits for Medicaid, download our free guide today.

 What are the Medicaid application guidelines in Hawaii?

 Medicaid application guidelines in Hawaii require each applicant to provide adequate confirmation that he or she meets all the eligibility requirements to qualify for Medicaid.
 Applicants will need to provide a Social Security Number and birth date and may possibly need to send supporting documents for this information such as a birth certificate and Social Security Card.
 When determining who is eligible for Medicaid, the state needs supplemental documentation to verify each petitioner’s qualifications.
 For example, an applicant may need to provide proof of income to verify his or her low-income status.
 If a petitioner is a non-citizen looking to qualify for Medicaid in HI, he or she needs to provide extensive proof of legal residency such as a resident card or possibly an alien registration number.
 In addition to these Medicaid application guidelines, there are many more steps and information involved in applying for Medicaid in Hawaii.
-To learn more about Medicaid application guidelines, download our comprehensive guide.
+To learn more about Medicaid application guidelines, download our free guide.